For more information about Coronavirus Disease (COVID-19) please click here.

 The Department of State advises all U.S. citizens to avoid international travel due to the global impact of COVID-19.
 Please visit the State Department website for more information.

-- The Royal Oman Police announced that residents of Oman whose visas will expire can renew their visas online.
+- The Royal Oman Police resumed services related to visas, civil status, passports, and traffic on July 1.
+Driver licenses can be renewed online.
+Residents of Oman whose visas will expire also can renew their visas online.
 This includes residents currently in Oman and those stuck outside of Oman due to the travel restrictions.

-- Oman indefinitely suspended commercial international flights into and out of the country on March 29.
+- Commercial international flights into and out of the country remain suspended until at least July 30.

-- To minimize the impact of COVID-19, Embassy Muscat ceased all visa services as well as all routine American Citizen Services (ACS).
+- To minimize the impact of COVID-19, Embassy Muscat ceased all visa services and routine American Citizen Services (ACS).
 Embassy Muscat can still assist with emergency passports for adults and minors.
 If you believe your situation is a true emergency, email firstname.lastname@example.org with detailed information about your situation.
 Otherwise, please wait until routine services resume.

-- As of April 8, Oman has reported 419 cases of confirmed COVID-19 (Coronavirus) within its borders.
-Two people have died while 72 have reportedly recovered.
+- As of July 8, Oman has reported 50,207 cases of confirmed COVID-19 (Coronavirus) within its borders.
+Two Hundred and thirty-three people have died while 32,005 have reportedly recovered.

 - If you feel you have been exposed to COVID-19, call the Ministry of Health for quarantine guidance.
 Home or institutional quarantine will also apply to individuals who have had close contact with a confirmed case of COVID-19 or individuals with a severe acute respiratory infection.